-Keeping your body comfortably warm while simultaneously allowing efficient transfer of moisture is an area where many running layers struggle, especially during the frigid days of winter.
-The Arc'teryx Trino, our Top Pick for Winter Running, absolutely destroyed the competition in this regard.
+Keeping your body comfortably warm while simultaneously allowing efficient transfer of heat and moisture is an area where many running layers struggle, especially during the frigid days of winter.
+The Arc'teryx Trino, our Top Pick for Winter Running, comfortably comes out ahead of the competition in this regard.
 While the softshell material is significantly heavier than single-layer polyester jackets, the cold-weather performance is off the charts.
-No matter what high output activity you undertake, from running intervals to cruising snowy singletrack on a fatbike, this jacket will keep you comfortable without having to add or remove layers constantly.
+No matter what high output activity you undertake, from running intervals to cruising snowy singletrack on a fat bike, this jacket will keep you comfortable without having to constantly add or remove layers.

 Our Analysis and Test Results

-When training during the winter months, our testers live by the motto "be bold, start cold" to allow their bodies to warm up and be comfortable when heart rate and internal temps rise.
-The consensus among our testers was that the Trino made both the cold starts and warm high-intensity moments much more comfortable.
-Thick softshell material made the blustery moments at the trailhead a bit less miserable, and the highly breathable nature of the jacket kept us from getting clammy or overheated no matter how hard we were pushing.
+When training during the winter months, our testers live by the motto "be bold, start cold" to allow their bodies to warm up and be comfortable when heart rate and internal temperatures rise.
+The consensus among our testers is that the Trino makes both the cold starts and warm high-intensity moments much more comfortable.
+Thick softshell material makes the blustery moments at the trailhead a bit less miserable, and the highly breathable nature of the jacket keeps you from getting clammy or overheated no matter how hard you're pushing.

 Arc'teryx has equipped the Trino with a few different types of fabric, each having very specific properties to provide a balance between weather protection and breathability.
-The underarm and back panels shed heat like a Siberian Husky sheds hair on a sofa while the chest, shoulder panels, and arms are equipped with Gore Windstopper to resist the elements.
-Even the Windstopper layers proved to be highly breathable, as evidenced by the lack of sweat and moisture on the inside of the jacket during exertion.
+The underarm and back panels shed heat like a Siberian Husky sheds hair on a sofa, while the chest, shoulder panels, and arms are equipped with Gore Windstopper material to resist the elements.
+Even the Windstopper layers proved to be highly breathable during our testing, as evidenced by the lack of sweat and moisture on the inside of the jacket during exertion.

 While the Trino is heavily slanted towards providing exceptional breathability and temperature regulation, it does offer decent weather protection as well.
 The biggest vulnerability in the Trino's armor is rain.
-Having Gore Windstopper material over the chest, shoulders, and arms generally kept us dry with small bouts of precipitation, and during an afternoon of fatbiking with light snow falling, we didn't notice any discomfort from snow collecting and melting through the jacket.
-However, when the skies opened up and dumped we ended up getting pretty wet.
-Where the Trino shines is on windy cold dry days when you want to have a buffer that wont hold in moisture or allow you to overheat.
+Having Gore Windstopper material over the chest, shoulders, and arms generally kept us dry with small bouts of precipitation, and we didn't notice any discomfort from snow collecting and melting through the jacket during an afternoon of fat biking with light snow falling.
+However, when the skies opened up and dumped, we ended up getting pretty wet.
+Where the Trino shines is on cold, dry, windy days when you want to have a buffer that won't hold in moisture and allow you to overheat.

 Comfort and Mobility